blaydeomura/high_security_firmware/README.md

-# Shared repo for High Security Firmware

 # Encrypted Wallet Manager

 ## Overview
 - This Rust program is a command-line tool for managing a wallet of ciphersuite objects.
-A ciphersuite object consists of a name and a key pair generated using quantum safe algorithms.
+A ciphersuite object consists of a name and a key pair generated using quantum and or non-quantum safe algorithms.
 Users can generate and remove ciphersuites as well as sign and verify files using the key pairs stored.

 ## Features
 - Generate: Generate a new key pair using the specified algorithm.